MEGA65 Welcome Guide

 The Real-Time Clock doesn’t advance the time

-A significant percentage of MEGA65 units shipped with Real-Time Clock (RTC) hardware that stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.
+Some early (R3, 2022) MEGA65 units shipped with Real-Time Clock (RTC) hardware that stays stuck at the time you set in the configuration and does not advance, or advances slowly or erratically.

 If your MEGA65 has this issue, you can request a replacement RTC unit that attaches to the Grove connector on the main board.
 The MEGA65 team is making these available free of charge.
 To learn more about this program and to request a Grove RTC: